 It is worthless saying that investors are always the same for all startups, therefore only a very few highly selected startups will be funded.

-If you have ever watched a startup pitch competition, you will know the difference between the entrepreneurs, who seem to be convinced they’re pitching the ‘next big thing’, and the audience/investors, who are easily bored of the startup pitch presentations, which all look the same.
+If you have ever watched a startup pitch competition, you will know the difference between entrepreneurs, who seem to be convinced they’re pitching the ‘next big thing’, and investors, who are easily bored of the startup pitch presentations, which all look the same.

 Your mistake is to assume that if you have a 60-minute meeting, you get 60-minutes’ worth of attention.

 In fact, the typical attention span in an hour-long meeting goes something like this:

 You have very few chances to catch investors’ attention and pass on the right message.

 If you have an average startup pitch deck presentation, you will lower your chances even more.

 In order to get it right, you will need: